Rishi-Jain2602/Digit-Recognition/README.md

 # Digit-Recognition

-Python Code which predicts the digit made on the image
+A deep learning project which predicts the digit made on the image

 ***